yavuzkoroglu/gwplus/README.md

 bin/gwplus -i exps/001/m.json -c prime3 -s sg.dot -p pg.dot -h hp.txt -t test.json -v
 ```

 The first option in this example is `-i exps/001/m.json`.
-This option sets the input GraphWalker model to a toy graph.
-When opened in GraphWalker studio, this toy graph appears as below.
+This option sets the input GraphWalker model to a toy graph whose meta information is in `exps/001/info.json`.
+When opened in GraphWalker studio, this toy graph appears as follows:

 ![The GraphWalker Model of a Toy Graph](exps/001/wellformed.png)

 The second option `-c prime3` sets the coverage criterion to the highest setting.

-The third option `-s sg.dot` generates the simple graph of the toy graph.
-After executing the example command, you can print the graph to the terminal using `cat sg.dot` and produce the following result.
+The third option `-s sg.dot` saves the simple graph of the toy graph.
+After executing the example command, you can print the graph to the terminal using `cat sg.dot` and produce the following result:

 ```
 digraph SimpleGraph {